alvierahman90/otfmacros/pymacro/readme.md

   -h, --help            show this help message and exit -m MACROS, --macros MACROS
-                        Extra files where macros are stored -s, --silent          Do not print processed file
+                        Extra files where macros are stored -q, --quiet           Do not print processed file

 ```